Key takeaways

 Step 8.
 Reassess the market if needed

 Once you test your MVP and become more in tune with your audience, you can conduct research to understand it even better.
-Based on these new findings, you can add features or change some things to enhance the user experience.
+Based on these new findings, you can add features, change some things to enhance the user experience, or even make a project pivot.

 This is a useful step to take if the market suddenly shifts, or new instruments appear which make market research easier.
 You can discover trends to use later and pull new clients in.
 And if the startup doesn’t work, new research can shed light on ways to adjust the existing strategy.